nushell/nushell/devdocs/FAQ.md

 ## How do I properly test my feature or bugfix?
 TODO (Probably fork out into its own file)

-## How do I check an environment variable?
-TODO

 ## I want to report an error to the user

 Approximate flow: